 In July 1953, the Korean Armistice was signed.
 China now could shift more supplies to Vietnam to prepare for the Dien Bien Phu campaign.
 In this decisive campaign, China provided 4,620 tons of petroleum, 1,700 tons of rice, 1360 tons of ammunition and 46 tons of weapons to Viet Minh.
 The Dien Bien Phu Campaign Command was established with General Giap as Commander of Chief and General Wei Guoqing as General Advisor.
 Although Chinese advisors were involved in various levels during the battle, its support is hardly mentioned in the Vietnamese decisive victory against the French in 1954.

-Beginning from 1964, after the Gulf of Tonkin incident, the U.S. government began to increase military actions, especially the aircraft bombing campaigns in North Vietnam.
-Immediately, Ho requested Chinese Anti-Aircraft Artillery (AAA) units, and in July of 1965, PLA forces began flowing into Vietnam.
-According to the CIA Special Report, there were seven PLA units in North Vietnam, including the 67th AAA Division.
+After the Gulf of Tonkin incident, the U.S. began to increase military actions against North Vietnam by launching a massive aerial bombardment campaign called Operation Rolling Thunder in March 1965.
+To counter these U.S. overwhelming air strikes, Ho requested Chinese Anti-Aircraft Artillery (AAA) units in a meeting with Mao in May, 1965.
+In response, People’s Liberation Army (PLA) forces began flowing into North Vietnam in July, 1965 to help defend Hanoi and its major transportation systems.
+According to a CIA Special Report, there were seven PLA units in North Vietnam, including the 67th AAA Division, with an estimated of 25,000 to 45,000 combat troops in total.
 In addition to AAA forces, the PLA units also took responsibility to repair and rebuild North Vietnamese infrastructure damaged by U.S. air strikes.
-Numbers of Chinese forces in North Vietnam were increased to 170,000 troops, including 16 AAA divisions in 1967.
+Numbers of Chinese forces in North Vietnam peaked at 170,000 including 16 AAA divisions in 1967.

-In addition to helping the DRV defend in the North, the Chinese Communists also provided the sinews of modern war resources that enabled the PAVN to launch such massive offensives against South Vietnam in both 1972 and 1975.
-In the Easter Offensive in 1972, the PAVN were supplied enough first class military vehicles such as tanks, jet aircraft and air missiles to launch 20 large scale divisions to South Vietnam.
-When the PAVN suffered a terrible loss in which around 450 tanks were lost and more than 100,000 troops were killed in the offensive, China, once again, continued to compensate for the PAVN equipment loss so that they could reform its units for another offensive that ended the Second Indochina War in 1975.
+In addition to helping the DRV defend itself in the North, the Chinese Communists also provided the sinews of modern war that enabled the PAVN to launch two massive offensives against South Vietnam in 1972 and 1975 respectively.
+In the 1972 Easter Offensive, the PAVN were supplied enough first-class military vehicles and weaponry such as Chinese trucks, tanks, 130mm mortars, MIG jet aircraft, Surface to air missiles, 130mm artillery pieces and shoulder fired anti-aircraft missiles to launch a large-scale 20-division offensive to South Vietnam.
+When the PAVN suffered a terrible loss in which around 450 tanks were lost and more than 100,000 troops were killed in the offensive, China, once again, continued to compensate for the PAVN equipment loss so that they could reform its units for another large-scale offensive that ended the Second Indochina War in 1975.

-Mao Zedong remarked: “It was having China as a secure rear and supply depot that made it possible for the Vietnamese to fight for 25 years and beat first the French and then the Americans”.
-The quote had described truly the importance of the PRC’s support, including a promise to step in with a massive numbers of troops if the North Vietnam had been invaded by the US, to the final victory of North Vietnam.
+“It was having China as a secure rear and supply depot that made it possible for the Vietnamese to fight for 25 years and beat first the French and then the Americans”.
+The remark of Mao Zedong’s biographer sums up the truly crucial role of the PRC’s support, including a promise to step in with a massive numbers of troops if North Vietnam had been invaded by the U.S., to the final victory of North Vietnam against the two world powers.
+It was decisive!